 Other Course Requirements / Equipment / What to Wear

-Equipment: All students must have a fully charged laptop in good working order (not a tablet).
+Equipment: When attending face-to-face workshops, all students must have a fully charged laptop in good working order (not a tablet).
 It is recommended that students also bring a charger.

 What to Wear: Students should wear clothing that is appropriate to working the industry, including closed in shoes.
 School uniform is not required.